alexbascevan/Mac-Sticky-Notes-App/README.md

-Here's a sample README for your Sticky Notes app that you can customize further based on your needs:

----

 # Sticky Notes App

 Welcome to the Sticky Notes App!
 This is a simple and user-friendly application that allows you to create, manage, and display your notes on your device and through a widget.